mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

   A phase of the test optionally sends inputs to the client, then tests the client's resulting TopologyDescription.

-Each phase object has three keys:
+Each phase object has the following keys:

+- description: (optional) A textual description of this phase.
 - responses: (optional) An array of "response" objects.
 If not provided, the test runner should construct the client and perform assertions specified in the outcome object without processing any responses.